-The institute is funded by government and the Federal States.
-It conducts research in the field of adult teaching and learning, continuing education programmes and institutions as well as on the political and institutional contexts of lifelong learning.
+The institute is funded by the government and the Federal States.
+It conducts research in the field of adult teaching and learning, continuing education programmes and institutions, as well as on political and institutional contexts of lifelong learning.

 Socially Relevant Issues

-Research and development at the DIE covers several paramount socially relevant issues, e.g.: How can continuing education systems enhance participation and competences and reduce social disparities?
+DIE research and development covers several paramount socially relevant issues, e.g.: How can continuing education systems enhance participation and competences and reduce social disparities?
 How can continuing education institutions be organised and managed to be pedagogically efficient?
 How can continuing education programmes be tailored to meet needs and demands?
 How does teaching, learning and counselling work in adult and continuing education?
 How can our scientific services support and facilitate research activities?